-The loss allowances recognized by KATEK in connection with the expected loss model developed $\alpha s\,$ follows:
+The loss allowances recognized by KATEK in connection with the expected loss model developed as follows:

-EUR k 31 Dec 2022 31 Dec 2021
+EUR k 31 Dec 2023 31 Dec 2022

-Opening balance 972 458
+Opening balance 1,070 972

-Additions 1,070 972
+Additions 1,543 1,070

-Utilization - 651 - 334
+Utilization - 455 - 651

-Reversals - 577 -208
+Reversals - 19 - 577

-Changes in the scope of consolidation 256 83
+Changes in the scope of consolida- tion 47 256

-Closing balance 1,070 972
+Closing balance 2,185 1,070

-Expected credit losses on trade receivables that are not written down by loss allowances on an item-byitem basis are recognized using the simplified approach, which sets appropriate loss ratios on basis of a table categorized by the days past due of the respective trade receivables.
-The impairment losses amount to a total of EUR 1,070k (previous year: EUR 972k).
+Expected credit losses on trade receivables that are not written down by loss allowances on an item-byitem basis are recognized using the simplified approach, which sets appropriate loss ratios on the basis of a table categorized by the days past due of the respective trade receivables.
+The impairment losses amount to a total of EUR 2,185 k (previous year: EUR 1,070 k).

 The Group is exposed to a credit risk with regard to trade receivables from individual customers.
-As at 31 December 2022, KATEK carried outstanding receivables from two customers (previous year: three) that account for more than 10% of the trade receivables of the Group.
+As at 31 December 2023, KATEK carried outstanding receivables from one customer (previous year: two) that account for more than 10% of the trade receivables of the Group.
 Consequently, there is a concentration risk on the reporting date.
-Based on past experience, management assesses the recoverability of trade receivables and other receivables that are neither past due nor impaired to be good.
+Based on past experience, management assesses the recoverability of trade receivables and other receivables that are neither past due nor impaired to be more likely than not.